 One of the most promising findings from the clinical trial of Epidiolex was a decrease in certain types of seizures for people who added the CBD product to their medication regimen.
 Some people did experience side effects, and some stopped taking the drug because of those effects.
 Our physicians can tell you more about the findings if you are curious, and help you decide if a 100% natural CBD or THC product from a dispensary may be right for you.

-How Do I Know If I'm Eligible For A Medical Marijuana Card?
+How to Know If Your Eligible For A Medical Marijuana Card

 Only certain people qualify for medical marijuana cards in Florida.
 A consultation with a state-certified physician is necessary to assess your eligibility.
 At our practice, Dr. Lora Brown and Dr. Michael MacMillan provide assessments and enter those patients who qualify into the state's system.
 Once that step is completed, the state will begin processing your application.
 You should receive your ID card soon after, which can be used at the cannabis dispensary of your choice or to obtain home delivery of cannabis.